Modern Slavery & Human Trafficking Statement 2023

 Our Policies

+Davy has several policies and procedures in place regarding our clients, business partners, staff, and other stakeholders.
 These policies ensure that we have a strong framework in place to mitigate risks and adhere to all applicable regulations to enhance the level of service we provide.

 • The Group Conduct Risk Policy details Davy’s approach to defining and managing conduct risk.
-The policy provides guidance to ensure that staff carry out business in line with the firm’s standards for good conduct practices and therefore deliver good outcomes both for clients and the markets.
+The policy provides guidance to ensure that staff carry out business in line with the firm’s standards for good conduct practices and therefore delivers good outcomes both for clients and the markets.
 It applies to all entities and employees of the Davy Group, regardless of location, regulatory status, or business unit.

 • The Davy Whistleblowing Policy facilitates staff in reporting suspected wrongdoing (including concerns that may relate to modern slavery and human trafficking) in the knowledge that their concerns will be taken seriously, appropriately investigated and that their confidentiality will be respected.